hkurra/DriveDesktopClient/README.md

 3)library is build

 #sample
-1)UI project which is using this library available under sample repository 2)sample project is Netbeans project
+1)UI project which is using this library available under sample repository 3)sample project's executabel jar available under "dist" folder so backup it before clean build this sample project 2)sample project is Netbeans project